IvanJoksimovic/Spectral-Proper-Orthogonal-Decomposition/README.md

 1) Analysis of source directory, determination of spectral properties (sample frequency, resolution etc), prompting the user for further calculation
 2) Distributed extraction of each spapshot and allocation of zero-padded snapshot-matrix
 3) Row-vise Welch analysis of snapshot-matrix and allocation of results in spectral-density matrix Q
-4) For each frequency of Q, SVD decomposition is being performed, whereas the left singular vectors U
+4) For each frequency of Q, SVD decomposition is being performed, whereas the left singular vectors U (or a single singular vector if 1 Welch block is used) represent modes.
-5) First 20 most-energetic modes are stored
+5) First 20 most-energetic modes are stored in results directory

 # Use
 It is assumed that the system-snapshots are distributed in a classical *OpenFOAM* fashion: